ADD TO YOUR BOTTOM LINE

 EndZone can be used to activate the fans when outside air conditions will allow for increasing the relative humidity around the stored grain.
 Refer to the Soybean equilibrium moisture content chart at farmshopmfg.com/resources .
 Run the fan whenever the relative humidity of outside air is above the charted bean moisture and at not to an extreme level.
 Do not run the fans when relative humidity % exceeds the upper 80s.
 Running the fans with to high outside relative humidity will result in the beans at the bottom of the bin rapidly over swelling, plugging the floor.
 This will result in very limited or no airflow and can cause a potential large problem.
 When dealing with 9% moisture beans, I ran my fans when-ever the relative humidity was between 55% and 85% and increased the lower setting as the moisture increased.
 When the grain moisture was nearing the desired target, I also lowered the top end of the range trying to keep my parameters closer to a relative humidity of 70%.
 Ultimately you need to closely monitor the relative humidity inside the grain column to determine your results.
 In my experience, I typically ran the fans in the evening or at night and/or early in the morning.
 When the fans were being shut off, I would see a higher relative humidity inside the grain column and this would decline over the next few hours as the beans sucked the moisture out of the air.
 This two steps forward one step back type of advance continued until I got my beans close to the desired moisture.

-EndZone is a tool which can make your life easier and your outcomes more precise.
-It does not have a brain, and requires your periodic monitoring.
+EndZone is a tool that can make your life easier and your outcomes more precise.
+It does not have a brain, and requires periodic monitoring.
 Occasionally (for me this is daily), look at your hour meter and the results that are occurring within the stored grain column.

 Complete Moisture Management System for a large bin.